-Computational models have theorized different functions across hippocampal subfields, with pattern separation performed by the DG (Neunuebel & Knierim, 2014), and binding CA3 (Nakazawa et al., 2002; Rolls, 2013) and CA1 (Sheffield & Dombeck, 2015) support conjunctive relations.
-Given the uneven maturational profiles across different hippocampal subfields (Lavenex & Lavenex, 2013), we speculate that these regions, along with their interconnected structural and functional brain networks involving regions outside of the hippocampus (Dobbins, Foley, Schacter, & Wagner, 2002), have distinct developmental trajectories and differentially support distinct aspects of episodic memory.
+2018), we speculate that these regions, along with their interconnected structural and functional brain networks involving regions outside of the hippocampus (Dobbins, Foley, Schacter, & Wagner, 2002), have distinct developmental trajectories and differentially support distinct aspects of episodic memory.
 In contrast, the aging literature emphasizes the fact that hippocampal subregions do not function independently, highlighting the circuitry property of the hippocampal formation.
 Functional decline in any of the hippocampal subregions results in similar memory deficits (Small et al., 2002).
 Further, findings in rodents also showed that lesions to any subregion interrupts global hippocampal function and results in overlapping memory dysfunction (Jarrard, 1993).
 In agreement with these results, we found that the declines in the two mnemonic components correlate with each other in older adults.

 The correlation in older adults also lends support to the idea of dedifferentiation of general intellectual abilities in old age.
-Correlations between intellectual abilities tend to be higher in aging populations compared to earlier periods of adulthood (Lövdén, Ghisletta, & Lindenberger, 2004).
+Correlations between intellectual abilities tend to be higher in aging populations compared to earlier periods of adulthood (Lovden, Ghisletta, & Lindenberger, 2004).
 A potential mechanism for this increase in the covariance in cognitive processes is the idea of "common cause hypothesis", which posits that age-related decrements in a given cognitive domain (e.g., perceptual speed) may cut across different domains and levels of processing (Baltes & Lindenberger, 1997).
 Thus, it is possible that deficits in a given memory function may bleed over to other mnemonic operations.
+It is also possible that the correlation in mnemonic deficits in older adults reflects individual variations in strategies among older adults.
+That is, age-related declines in the degree of adaptive strategies employed by older adults resulted in lower capacities in both aspects of episodic memory (Shing & Lindenberger, 2010).

-Our findings on the relation between relational memory and mnemonic discrimination across the lifespan suggest that the maturation processes of relational memory and item mnemonic discrimination may occur in a relatively dissociable fashion, possibly due to the uneven maturation profiles across different hippocampal subfields (Lavenex & Lavenex, 2013).
+Our findings on the relation between relational memory and mnemonic discrimination across the lifespan suggest that the maturation processes of relational memory and item mnemonic discrimination may occur in a relatively dissociable fashion, possibly due to the uneven maturation profiles across different hippocampal subfields (Keresztes et al., 2017; Keresztes et al., 2018).
 In contrast, the decline in hippocampally-dependent mnemonic processes including relational memory and mnemonic discrimination, may occur in more unified manner at the tail end of life (Small et al., 2002).